 - Proactive Customer Service vs Reactive Customer Service

 - How to switch from reactive to proactive

 - Benefits of Proactive Customer Service

 - Best Ways to Deliver Proactive Customer Service

 What is Proactive Customer Service

-Yet, the proactive approach goes one step further and identifies possible issues and provides customers with actionable resources that can help them resolve those problems even without them reaching out to the company.
+Proactive customer service meets these expectations perfectly.
+It identifies possible issues and provides customers with actionable resources that can help them resolve those problems even without them reaching out to the company.

 First will prevent you from getting sick with the diseases you would be most likely to get.

 The second will prevent you from feeling bad and having a weak body which may lead to various disorders.